racoelhosilva/CapstoneProjectTemplate/README.md

 ### Zip/Import

 1. Download this repository as a .zip file.
-2. In Overleaf, import the .zip as a new project.
+2. In Overleaf, select `New Project` > `Upload Project` and import the .zip file.
-3. Continue the project from there.
+3. Continue the project from there (you might want to change the title of the project).

 > Best of luck on your Capstone Project :)